PaulFrankling/recip_me/TESTING.md

   * User successfully edits a recipe: "Recipe successfully updated!" &check;
   * User successfully deletes a recipe: "Recipe successfully deleted!" &check;

+##### Footer

+##### Home page

+* When the user is logged out, the 'Log In' and 'Register' CTA buttons both redirect the user to their respective pages &check;
+* When the user is logged in, the 'Profile' and 'Recipes' CTA buttons both redirect the user to their respective pages &check;
+*